 As part of its 2018-2020 annual improvements to IFRS standards process, the IASB issued amendment to IFRS 9.
 The amendment clarifies the fees that an entity includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
 The fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
 An entity applies the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
 The amendment is effective for annual reporting periods beginning on or after 1 January 2022 with earlier adoption permitted.
-The Company will apply the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+The Company will apply the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting periods beginning the amendment.
+The amendment is effective for annual reporting periods beginning the are modified or exchanged on or after the beginning of the annual reporting periods beginning that are modified or exchanged on or after the beginning of the annual reporting periods beginning that are modified or exchanged on or after the beginning of the annual reporting periods beginning the amendment.
 The amendment is not expected to have a material impact on the Company.